 Please don’t leave

 In humans being alone increases risk and we have behavioural systems that seek to avoid it.
 To have a confident secure child then Bowlby notes that they must accessibility to a trusted parental figure that is secure and there where he can explore the environment and return to.
 ‘Bowlby observed that children with no or poor attachments were less well developed in certain brain areas and Rasa and Slabbert found exactly the same penalties with the litters of German Shepherd Puppies that they removed from dam and siblings earlier than were considered normal – they weren’t as advanced in learning a training skill.

 Crying at night

 Bowlby claims that a biological function of attachment is protection from predators which makes sense as young puppy! (page 156).
 Indeed, for a ‘young animal a predator may move and strike at night ,do so when they’re alone’ which would make sense to why a puppy’s anxiety may be induced at night when the light is off.
-Puppies are genetically biased to respond to these fear inducing properties and may run away, or defecate to empty themselves so they can run faster (Making friends with anxiety), and they may cry to get a response.
+Puppies are genetically biased to respond to these fear inducing properties and may run away, or defecate to empty themselves so they can run faster and they may cry to get a response.

 Lynn Barber, from The Dogs Trust explains that because we have encouraged dogs to live with us and be part of our family for many thousands of years also show the same types of attachments towards us.